An NHS review of the UK cosmetic surgery industry has warned the government of serious inadequacies in the way certain procedures are regulated.

 In every case, the key factor is some form of negligence.
 It is not enough to simply state that you are not happy with the aesthetic outcome of your treatment, and this will not be seen as grounds for a clinical negligence claim.

-Our team of experienced medical negligence solicitors will assess all the details of your case and keep you fully informed every step of the way, representing you in the pursuit of compensation for your injuries.
+Our team of experienced personal injury lawyers will assess all the details of your case and keep you fully informed every step of the way, representing you in the pursuit of compensation for your injuries.

 I would like to thank you so much for all the hard work that you put into my case which was complex and challenging.
 You were always professional, polite, and efficient but also had that human touch which was most welcome, especially when having to discuss personal medical information.